FumaGuma/Photomath/README.md

 **Flask**<br/>
 https://photomathproject.herokuapp.com/<br/>
 Application is created with <code>flask</code> web framework.
 The code for the application is on the <code>flask</code> branch.
 You can run the app locally by downloading the directory and running two commands, <code>set FLASK_APP=app</code> and <code>flask run</code> inside the directory.
-Usage is very simple, you upload a image to the service, then check the suggested equation, confirm it and the application returns a solution.<br/>
+Usage is very simple, you upload a image to the service, then check the suggested equation, confirm it, and the application returns a solution.<br/>
 **Docker**<br/>
 https://hub.docker.com/repository/docker/fumaguma/photomathproject<br/>
 Docker image of the project.
 You can run it on your local browser by running following commands and navigating to http://127.0.0.1:5000/. <br/>